nasa/GeneLab_Data_Processing/RNAseq/Pipeline_GL-DPPD-7115_Versions/GL-DPPD-7115.md

 **Parameter Definitions:**

 - `-p` – indicates paired-end reads (omit for single-end data)
+- `--countReadPairs` – specifies that fragments should be counted for paired-end data (omit for single-end data)
+- `-d` – minimum fragment length (omit for single-end data)
+- `-D` – maximum fragment length (omit for single-end data)
 - `-T` – number of threads to use
 - `-a` – path to genome annotation GTF file
 - `-s` – specifies strandedness: 0=unstranded, 1=stranded (forward), 2=stranded (reverse); the `reverse` option is used if read strandedness (output from [step 6](#6a-determine-read-strandedness)) is antisense, `forward` is used with sense strandedness, and `none` is used if strandedness is half sense half antisense